Giyesu: Title inheritance

 Giyesu was born in the Manchu Aisin Gioro clan as a great-grandson of Nurhaci, the founder of the Qing dynasty.
 His grandfather, Daišan, was the founding title holder of the Prince Li peerage.
 His father, Hūse (祜塞; d.
 1646), who was the eighth and youngest son of Daišan, held the title of a feng'en zhenguo gong or first-class imperial duke.
 After Hūse died, his title was inherited by his second son, Jinggi (精濟; 1644–1649), who, sometime before 1649, was promoted to a junwang (second-rank prince).
 Jinggi died in July 1649.
 Giyesu, who was then only four years old, became the heir to Jinggi's princely peerage.
 In 1651, he was conferred the title "Prince Kang of the Second Rank".

-In 1659, Giyesu's uncle, Mandahai (滿達海), was posthumously convicted and demoted from a qinwang (first-rank prince) to a beile (third-rank prince).
+In 1659, Giyesu's uncle, Mandahai, was posthumously convicted and demoted from a qinwang (first-rank prince) to a beile (third-rank prince).
 Mandahai's son, Chang'adai, was also demoted from a qinwang to beile.
 The Prince Li peerage, which was previously held by Mandahai, was then passed on to Giyesu, who inherited it under the Prince Kang title; Giyesu was promoted to "Prince Kang of the First Rank".